 Every registered USMS member is provided $25,000 of excess personal accident insurance.
-The USMS insurance is secondary to the members primary insurance.
+The USMS insurance is secondary to the member's primary insurance.
 In the event the member has no insurance, the USMS insurance is primary up to $25,000.
-The excess medical insurance includes $5,000 of accidental death or dismemberment and $50 a week up to 13 weeks of temporary disability.
+Participant Accident Coverage also includes $5,000 of accidental death or dismemberment and $50 a week up to 13 weeks of temporary disability.
 Expenses incurred by a USMS member must be a direct result of an injury incurred in a USMS activity.
 Treatment must begin within 90 days of the accident.
 Such expenses must be incurred within 1 year from the date of the accident.

 As a Masters coach, it is important you understand that every individual within your practice or event must be USMS registered for the USMS excess personal accident insurance to be in effect.
 As the Masters coach overseeing the practice, you place the insurance coverage for registered USMS members in peril when you allow non-registered USMS members to swim within a practice or event.
-The only exception is when an individual swimming with your practice signs a 30-day trial waiver.
-You may obtain a trial waiver from your LMSC registrar.
-No insurance is provided for that individual while they are swimming under the 30-day trial.
+The only exception is when an individual swimming with your practice signs a 30-day tryout waiver.
 As the Masters coach, you are expected to provide supervision over the practice.

 Registered USA Swimming members, who are not-registered USMS members, may participate in USMS practices without voiding coverage.
 If a USA Swimming member is involved in the USMS practice, it is necessary that a USA Swimming coach, who is also a USMS registered member, be supervising the practice.

 General Liability Insurance